 Stop #2: Empire State Building

 When you make it up to the 86th-floor observatory, you’ll get spectacular views of downtown Manhattan and the water–you won’t find better photo opportunities than this.

 Estimating how much time this will take can be tricky, as your entrance is determined by security and elevator lines.
-Going this early in the day, however, should limit the time you have to wait.
+Going early in the day, however, should limit the time you have to wait.
 Plan to spend between 30-40 minutes at the top.

 Check out our guide for tips on visiting the Empire State Building Observation Deck before your visit.